Controllers

 Attribute Default Purpose

-fields nil Fields exposed by the controller. nil means all columns + associations.
+fields nil Fields exposed by the controller (membership + per-field config). nil means all columns + associations.
+See Fields.

 read_only_fields (global) Fields treated as read-only (excluded from allowed params).